 - advocacy.

 Wondering how to be a social worker?
-In Australia, accredited social work programs, like the Bachelor of Social Work (Honours) and Master of Social Work Studies at UQ, are known as ‘generalist’ qualifying degrees.
+In Australia, accredited social work programs, like the Bachelor of Social Work and Master of Social Work (Qualifying) at UQ, are known as ‘generalist’ qualifying degrees.
 This means they give social work graduates a broad set of knowledge, skills and attributes so they can work effectively in a variety of practice settings including both non-government, community-based roles and statutory/government roles.

 What do social workers do in different areas?

-Olivia Wells, a UQ social work student, completed a placement at Southern Queensland Rural Health (SQRH) Health and Wellness Clinic in Toowoomba, where she was exposed to the different professional routes a social worker can take.
+Olivia Wells, a UQ social work graduate, completed a placement at Southern Queensland Rural Health (SQRH) Health and Wellness Clinic in Toowoomba, where she was exposed to the different professional routes a social worker can take.

 "Social work is a diverse profession, as are job opportunities within the profession," she says.

-"I think that the social work faculty at UQ has prepared us with a strong theoretical base that has been relevant to my clinical and research practice."
+"I think that the social work faculty at UQ prepared us with a strong theoretical base that has been relevant to my clinical and research practice."

 "We assist with behaviour change, exercise, healthy eating, education, coming together in groups (being social) and improving wellbeing overall."